writetome51/open-array/README.md

 ## Performance

 PublicArray has a large number of dependencies.
-You should keep this in mind when optimizing the performance of your app.
-If your code only uses one property of PublicArray, like for instance .replace, you will get a slight performance boost if you just use an instance of PublicArrayReplacer instead:
+You should keep this in mind when optimizing
+the performance of your app.
+If your code only uses one property of PublicArray, like for
+instance `.replace`, you will get a slight performance boost if you just use an instance of
+PublicArrayReplacer instead:
 ```
 let replace = new PublicArrayReplacer(arr);